The blog was written in partnership with Anant Jani, Oxford Martin Fellow at the Oxford Martin School at the University of Oxford.

 This data could be used to target specific areas/demographics that may not be utilising social prescriptions.

-Given the English NHS's comfort in using physical activity as an intervention to promote health, the vast need and potential for physical activity to address physical and mental health needs for all demographics are clear.
-Social prescribing could be an essential route to delivering significant health impact for individuals and organisations by promoting physical activity-based social prescriptions."
+Given the English NHS’s comfort in using physical activity as an intervention to promote health, the vast need and potential for physical activity to address physical and mental health needs for all demographics are clear.
+Social prescribing could be essential to delivering significant health impact for individuals and organizations by promoting physical activity-based social prescriptions.”

 To know more about how you upskill your learning to act as a critical link between fitness and wellness, check out our School of Health courses here.